 Any individual who intends to be a candidate for elective office shall file a Candidate Intention Statement (Form 501) for the specific office sought.
-A separate Form 501 must be filed for each election, including re-election to the same office.
+Candidates are not required to file a Form 501 for the same office in a connected General Election after filing a Form 501 for the Primary Election.
+A separate Form 501 must be filed for each future election, including re-election to the same office.
 This statement shall be signed under penalty of perjury and filed prior to the solicitation or receipt of any contribution or loan, including expenditures made from personal funds used for campaign purposes.

-If you plan on spending one thousand dollars (\$1,000) or more in a calendar year, you will receive a campaign reporting kit when you file for office.
+If you plan on spending two thousand dollars (\$2,000) or more in a calendar year, you will receive a campaign reporting kit when you file for office.
 The kit contains all the necessary forms and instructions for filing your required campaign disclosure statements.
-A Statement of Organization-Recipient Committee (Form 410) shall be filed with the Secretary of State's Political Reform Division within 10 days of qualifying as a committee by receiving contributions totaling \$1,000 or more in a calendar year.
+A Statement of Organization-Recipient Committee (Form 410) shall be filed with the Secretary of State's Political Reform Division within 10 days of qualifying as a committee by receiving contributions totaling \$2,000 or more in a calendar year.